-- 9.1 To enable the CIA to assess the Internal Audit Service's conformance to the PSIAS and to aid in the annual assessment of Internal Audit's efficiency and effectiveness and identify opportunities for improvement, a QAIP has been developed.
-The QAIP includes both internal and external assessments. - 9.2 Assessment against the QAIP will form part of the annual assessment of the effectiveness of internal audit (contained within the Annual Auditors Report) which is published to the CFO (S151) and the Audit and Governance Committee.

-9.3 Where there are instances of non-conformances to the PSIAS this is reported to the CFO (S151) and Audit and Governance Committee.
+- 13.1 To enable the CIA to assess the Internal Audit Service's conformance to the PSIAS and to aid in the annual assessment of Internal Audit's efficiency and effectiveness and identify opportunities for improvement, a QAIP is in place (see Annexe 5).
+The QAIP includes both internal and external assessments. - 13.2 Assessment against the QAIP will form part of the annual assessment of the effectiveness of internal audit (contained within the Annual Auditors Report) which is published to the CFO (S151) and the Audit and Governance Committee. - 13.3 Where there are instances of non-conformances to the PSIAS this is reported to the CFO (S151) and Audit and Governance Committee.
 Any significant deviations will be detailed within the AGS.